coreos/coreos-kubernetes/Documentation/deploy-addons.md

 ## Deploy the DNS Add-on

-The DNS add-on allows for your services to have a DNS name in addition to an IP address.
+The DNS add-on allows your services to have a DNS name in addition to an IP address.
 This is helpful for simplified service discovery between applications.
 More info can be found in the [Kubernetes DNS documentation][k8s-dns].

 Add-ons are built on the same Kubernetes components as user-submitted jobs &mdash; Pods, Replication Controllers and Services.
 We're going to install the DNS add-on with `kubectl`.